Cook Community Weekly News

 The Rutgers Cooperative Research and Extension Vegetable Integrated Pest Management (IPM) Program has:

 Positions available statewide

 Integrated Pest Management (IPM) Field Technicians are trained and supervised by Rutgers Cooperative Research and Extension IPM personnel to monitor vegetable crop pest and disease levels on farms.
 Technicians work directly with vegetable growers, enabling growers to develop management strategies for crop pests.

-1 full time: Hunterdon, Mercer and Somerset Counties
+1 Full time: Morris, Warren and Sussex Counties

-1 full time: Morris, Sussex and Warren Counties
+1 Full time: Hunterdon, Somerset and southern Warren Counties

 To receive an application or to set up an interview contact:

 For North Jersey Positions: